 Sensitivity assessment.
-This is not a tidally swept biotope; consequently the abundance of filter feeders and epifauna is not dependent on the high water flow.
-This biotope is present in negligible water flows therefore a decrease in water flow is unlikely to have an impact.
-An increase in the level of water flow at the benchmark (0.1-0.2 m/s) is unlikely to have significant effect.
-This biotope has a higher percentage of finer sediments, than other Ascophyllum nodosum biotopes found on bedrock.
-This increases the amount of sediment which could be entrained with higher water flow rates, which would increase the pressure from scour on the biotope.
-However at the pressure benchmark this is not considered relevant.
-Therefore, resistance and resilience have been assessed as 'High'.
-This gives the biotope an overall sensitivity of 'Not Sensitive' at the benchmark level.
+This is not a tidally swept biotope.
+Hence, the abundance of filter feeders and epifauna is not dependent on the high water flow.
+This biotope is present in negligible water flows, therefore, a decrease in water flow is unlikely to have an impact.
+An increase in the level of water flow at the benchmark (0.1-0.2 m/s) is unlikely to have a significant effect.
+Therefore, resistance and resilience have been assessed as 'High' and the biotope is assessed as 'Not Sensitive' at the benchmark level.